Listen (48:18) The Miracle of…

 “Let me touch it!”

 He handed it to her.
-She took it both hands and held it up.
+She took it with both hands and held it up.

-“Where would you use this?” the girl asked of the friend to her right.
+“Where would you use this?” the girl asked of the girlfriend to her right.

 “In the stable,” her friend giggled.